tranquilit/WAPT-Documentation/source/wapt-usage/wapt-selfservice.rst

 .. note::

   * If a group appears in multiple *selfservice* packages, then the rules are merged.
-  * Active Directory security groups are meant to be used, but it also works with local security groups for Workgroup/out-of-domain hosts.
+  * The authentication used is system authentication, local users and groups, but if the machine is in a domain then authentication and groups will also work with users and groups in the domain.

 How to use the self-service on the user station?